kkayhan/hackaton_l2dci/README.md

 ## Task 3: Confirm the DCGW BGP-EVPN peerings have established and exchanging routes
 The `vRR` is expected to be exchanging routes with both the DCGW nodes and the leafs.
 In the last step, we verified the latter, now access the two PE nodes and confirm the EVPN peering with vRR is in an good shape.
 Once again, record the address-families in use as well as the number of routes being exchanged.

-Hint: The vRR is the only peer with the EVPN family established in its BGP neighbors.
+**Hint:** The vRR is the only peer with the EVPN family established in its BGP neighbors.
 Use the BGP commands from the previous step to find it.

 <details>
 <summary>Solution</summary>

 ```
-show router bgp summary neighbor "fd00:fde8::3:13"
+show router bgp summary neighbor "fd00:fde8::#:13" (vRR IP is unique for your setup)
 ...omitted output...
 ===============================================================================
 BGP Summary